Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Lease to Beginning Farmers Program

-The certification period for the 2016 crop year is now open.
-The deadline for certification is December 1, 2015.
+The certification period for the 2017 crop year is closed.
+The certification period for the 2018 crop year will open on September 1, 2017.

 The Iowa Department of Natural Resources does, in fact, pay property taxes on some DNR owned land.